reefer42/Xkaliber-repo/README.md

 # Xkaliber Repository updates :
 8/17/25

-updated iso for desktop user support and added budgie DE optional from login screen (iso is uploading currently)
+updated iso for desktop user support and added budgie DE optional from login screen

 also patched for nvidia support driver 550